Perdex/TerrainGenerator/README.txt

-LWJGL testing project, which transformed into a gravsim :)
+LWJGL testing project, which transformed into a terrain generation and visual effects playground.
-Have fun!
+Release coming after I fix one bug.